Carl Bildt: Donald Trump's Denmark saga of the absurd

 The reason?
 It mentioned climate change, and that was not acceptable to the Trump administration.
 All others had been discussing little but the rising temperatures, which are happening two or three times faster here than anywhere else on Earth.

 All the others issued the paper agreed between them anyhow.
 Pompeo flew away, saying he was on his way to Greenland.
-He didn't show up - he canceled the visit.
+He didn't show up - he cancelled the visit.

 Canceling visits now seems to be what remains of Arctic policy for the United States.